 The newest addition to the Zagreb restaurant scene, TheAtrium By Filho opened back in October 2019.
 Run by young but already well-known and established chef, Filip Horvat, TheAtrium inspires to showcase the best of Croatian produce (all produce is local, except, well, caviar), and reinvented traditional Croatian recipes.

 As its name and location (it's located next to the Zagreb Youth Theater) suggest, the theater theme is omnipresent making eating here a playful experience.
 The menu isn't the menu anymore, but rather a daytime and nighttime show with proper acts, prologs, epilogs, and culmination.
-Some might find it pretentious, we find it fun.
+Some might find it pretentious, but we find it fun.

 But, what's most important, the food here is excellent.
-You can read fellow blogger Adriana's full experience at the TheAtrium.
+You can read fellow blogger Adriana's full experience at TheAtrium.